 Please note that this course is for 19+ students only (or 17–18 year old students with a Level 2 furniture qualification).
 If you are aged 16–18 without a Level 2 qualification, then please see the Level 2 course.

-It’s a practical course which covers wood machine training, advanced furniture making techniques and finishing skills.
-Successful students can progress to our furniture design-and-make foundation degree.
+This is a practical course that covers wood-machine training, advanced furniture-making techniques, and finishing skills.
+Upon successful completion of this course, you could progress to our furniture design-and-make foundation degree.

 What you'll learn

 In addition to more advanced cabinet-making techniques, the course covers wood machining, design skills and wood finishing.
 If not already achieved at Level 2 students will need to complete a health and safety module.
 Practical sessions are complemented by specialist study options such as furniture history, design processes and restoration can also be explored.

 In the first year of this course, you will study for the Diploma.
 Once that Diploma is successfully achieved, you will be invited to continue on to complete the full Extended Diploma in the second year of the course.